4 min read

 The Gold Standard Alternative: Doritos Chilli Heatwave

 For sheer availability, Doritos Chilli Heatwave is the go-to fallback.
 They are corn-based like Takis, carry a solid chilli kick, and you will find them in every major supermarket in the UK.
-The format is flat triangles rather than rolled tubes, and there is no lime note – but the flavour profile is the closest mainstream match.
+The format is flat triangles rather than rolled tubes, and there's no lime note – but the flavour profile is the closest mainstream match.
 A bag of Chilli Heatwave with a squeeze of fresh lime is, honestly, a reasonable temporary substitute.

 For Maximum Heat: Cheetos Flamin' Hot